araldwin/festive-quiz-game/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) | was used to build the structure of the website.

-- [CSS](https://developer.mozilla.org/en-US/docs/Web/css) | was used to add style thw website.
+- [CSS](https://developer.mozilla.org/en-US/docs/Web/css) | was used to add style the website.

 - [JavaScript](https://pythontutor.com/javascript.html#mode=edit) | was used to add dynamism and interactivity to the website.